 Certain strains have been studied for their affinity to help particular infections including Lactobacillus rhamnosus and bifidobacterium animalis which may help to decrease the severity and duration of upper respiratory infections4.

 Historically, humans used to eat fermented foods more regularly providing them with a great source of dietary probiotics.
 Unfortunately today, it’s not so common.
-But if you want to restore balance and reap the benefits of probiotics try including the following fermented foods in your diet:
+But if you want to restore balance and reap the health benefits of probiotics try including the following fermented foods in your diet:

 - plain yogurt with live cultures